ShimotsukiHaruka/Atlas/Sciences/Einstein-Physics/Physics 1.1.md

   + Use more precise instruments.

 🔹 Systematic errors
-+ Cause: Faulty methods or instruments (e.g., miscalibrated scale, zero error).
++ Cause: Faulty methods or instruments (e.g., mis calibrated scale, zero error).

 + Effect: All values shifted in the same direction away from the true value.